ayalan/deg-practice/README.md

 - Basic knowledge of command line interface
 - Docker should be installed (Dockerfiles are included in repo)
-- The FASTQ files you've already downloaded and processed from SRA, and metadata
+- The FASTQ files we've already downloaded and processed from SRA, and metadata

 ### Overview of Experiment Workflow